 The US Wound & Podiatry Registries work with any EHR to help you report for MIPS.

-IntellicureEHR is the only Wound Care and Podiatry EHR that is fully integrated with the US Wound and Podiatry Registries.
+IntellicureEHR is the only Podiatry and Wound Care software that is fully integrated with the US Wound and Podiatry Registries.
 As such, reporting for MIPS is nearly automatic for IntellicureEHR users.

 In 2018, the US Wound & Podiatry Registries reported data from the following EHRs.
 Remember, we can accept and report data from virtually any EHR.